hsnlab/escape/pox/ext/doc/source/service/element_mgmt.rst

 *element_mgmt.py* module
 ========================

+Contains classes relevant to element management.

-:any:`AbstractElementManager` is an abstract class for element managers
+:any:`AbstractElementManager` is an abstract class for element managers.

-:any:`ClickManager` represent the interface to Click elements
+:any:`ClickManager` represent the interface to Click elements.

 Module contents
 ---------------